 A few days later, Harrison caught a bad cold which quickly turned into pneumonia.
 Doctors tried to cure the president with opium, castor oil, Virginia snakeweed, and other remedies, but the treatments only made Harrison worse, and he died on April 4, 1841.
 The first American president to die in office, Harrison served only 31 days.

-Having lasted only a month, Harrison's presidency is too short to provide insight into his culinary habits, but one thing is certain: his death caused a constitutional crisis involving presidential succession.
+Only lasting a month, Harrison's presidency is too short to provide insight into his culinary habits, but one thing is certain: his death caused a constitutional crisis involving presidential succession.
 The question was whether Vice-President John Tyler would be “acting” as President or actually become President upon Harrison's death.

 Article II of the Constitution could be read either way.
 The relevant text states: